In past blog posts, I praise the use of natural light in photography. But what if there is just not enough light?

-For this blog post, I will only explore the built-in flash on your camera.
+There are a few different types of flash, but for this blog post, I will only explore the built-in flash on your camera.
 I’ll discuss some tips that you can use to make the most of your flash whether it is on a DSLR or a point and shoot camera.

-- The first photo was taken at short range with the flash blaring in poor Zander's face.
+- This first photo was taken at short range with the flash blaring in poor Zander’s face.
 You see that the light quality is rather poor and that there is a black rim covering the lower portion of the picture.
 This is caused by the camera lens.